Hanes Mall: History

 The original mall, the north wing, was opened in 1975 with Belk, JCPenney and Sears.
 In 1990, a new wing was built, expanding the mall southward to include Ivey's (this store was signed as Ivey's but, due to an acquisition by the parent company, opened as Dillard's), Thalhimer's (converted to Hecht's in 1992, and to Macy's in 2006) and a new food court.

 Because of this design, one must go through JCPenney to cross from one wing to the other.
-In addition, the mall is built into the side of the hill; patrons enter through the first floor on the south side of the mall, but must enter on the second floor on the north side.
+In addition, the mall is built into the side of a hill; patrons enter through the first floor on the south side of the mall, but must enter on the second floor on the north side.
 Hanes Mall is two stories throughout, with the exception of Belk and the former Macy's, which each have an additional floor.

-Also around the same time a new four-lane boulevard named after the mall was built giving those who are residents or driving through Winston-Salem new ways to get new development and in 1992 when a new bypass carrying Interstate 40 was finished.
-A new half diamond interchange connecting Hanes Mall Boulevard to the new freeway was also constructed.

 The road that loops the mall's parking lot is known as Hanes Mall Circle and is the address for many outlying businesses.
 There are five roadway entrances into the mall parking lot, one off of Silas Creek Parkway, two off of Hanes Mall Boulevard, and two off of Stratford Road.
 Hanes Mall also had a four-screen General Cinema movie theater until October 10, 2000; it stood at the spot that is now home to the Texas Roadhouse restaurant.
 Golden Corral is in what used to be the parking lot next to the theater.
 Golden Corral has the theater's old address which is 180 Hanes Mall Circle.
 The theater closed after the lease ended.
 The theater was at Hanes Mall for 25 years and was one of the original buildings at the mall.